ElPiche/FinalProjectADF/MCP/KB-MCP/README.md

 # KB-MCP Server

-The KB-MCP (Knowledge Base Model Context Protocol) server provides a set of tools for managing Data Analytics (DA) algorithm configurations in the Knowledge Base system.
+The KB-MCP (Knowledge Base Model Context Protocol) server provides a comprehensive set of tools for creating, managing, and validating Data Analytics (DA) algorithm configurations in the Knowledge Base system.

 ## Overview

+**⚠️ IMPORTANT UPDATE (October 2025)**: The KB-MCP server has been migrated from ES|QL to SQL queries to overcome ES|QL's 10,000 entry limitation.
+All configurations now use Elasticsearch SQL syntax with full pagination support.

 This MCP server enables AI assistants to:
-- Create new DA algorithm configurations
+- Create new DA algorithm configurations with SQL query validation
 - List available algorithms and existing configurations
-- Modify existing configurations
+- Modify existing configurations with real-time validation
 - Validate algorithm requests against supported options
+- Execute SQL queries directly against Elasticsearch
+- Manage configurations stored in MongoDB

 ## Installation & Setup